Analytic Characterization of $t$-Quasicircles and Conformal Mappings onto $t$-Quasidisks: Abstract

 \section{Abstract}

-In this paper, we introduce a new class of mappings, termed $(\rho,t)$-\qs mappings, which generalizes the classical concept of \qs mappings.
+In this paper, we introduce a new class of mappings defined on the unit circle $\TT$, termed $(\rho,t)$-\qs mappings, which generalizes the classical concept of \qs mappings.
 Using this broader class of mappings, we provide an analytic characterization of $t$-\qcst.
-This result can be viewed as a $t$-\qc analogue of a classical theorem by Tukia and V\"ais\"al\"a \cite{TV}.
-Furthermore, we study conformal mappings from the unit disk $\DD$ onto $t$-\qdst and show that their boundary values are "almost`` $(\rho,t^2)$-\qst.
-This result extends the Quasicircle Theorem to the case of $t$-\qcst.
+This result can be viewed as a $t$-\qc analogue of a fundamental theorem by Tukia and V\"ais\"al\"a \cite{TV}.
+Furthermore, we study conformal mappings from the unit disk $\DD$ onto $t$-\qds and show that their boundary values are $(\rho,t^6)$-\qst.
+This result generalizes the Quasicircle Theorem to the case of $t$-\qcst.

 \keywords{Generalized \qs mappings, conformal mappings, $t$-\qcst;} \subjclass[2020]{Primary: 30C20, 30C62;}